dlccyes/CollegeNotes/docs/software-development/System Design.md

 ### Handling Hierarchical Data

-If your data is a tree-like structure (undirected graph), you can design your db schema in multiple ways.
+If your data is a tree-like structure (undirected graph), you can design your relational db schema in multiple ways.

 #### Multiple Tables